boardfish/dissertation/contents/0-introduction.md

 with *COM390 Year in Industry* presented this in a practical manner that more directly inspired my approach.
-The limited time available in *COM3420 Software Hut* meant that many Rails best practices were not transferred through that module - instead, many of these came through to me during my year in industry.
+The limited time available in *COM3420 Software Hut* meant that many Rails best practices were not transferred through that module---instead, many of these came through to me during my year in industry.

 My approach was not reminiscent of the Scrum process used in my team last year.
 Instead, I elected to move towards use of Kanban, which would allow me to be more flexible with my priorities in light of time constraints and changes.
 This created a challenge for me.
-My work during *COM390 Year In Industry* gave me a strong set of principles regarding software development - I wished to include industry-standard processes in my work, including continuous integration, vulnerability testing, and measurement of test coverage.
-Time constraints meant I needed to make compromises here - I could not ensure that automated tests covered a majority of the code, let alone track test coverage.
+My work during *COM390 Year In Industry* gave me a strong set of principles regarding software development---I wished to include industry-standard processes in my work, including continuous integration, vulnerability testing, and measurement of test coverage.
+Time constraints meant I needed to make compromises here---I could not ensure that automated tests covered a majority of the code, let alone track test coverage.
 In essence, my experience during my year in industry widened the scope of my capabilities and priorities alike, but I could not apply them to the fullest.